awslabs/aws-service-catalog-products/governance-at-scale-account-factory/govcloud-account-onboard-puppet-bootstrap/v1/README.md

 ### AssumableRoleInPuppetAccount
 *Type:* AWS::IAM::Role
-*Description:* IAM Role needed by GovCloud account onboarding to bootstrap Puppet
+*Description:* An assumable IAM Role that allows the govcloud-account-onboard product to bootstrap accounts with Service Catalog Puppet

 ## Outputs